-Villages, churches and incredible vistas: Tuscany is a treasure map full of enchanting corners, and today we are going to discover the most beautiful and evocative bridges of the region.
+Villages, churches and incredible vistas: Tuscany is a treasure map full of enchanting corners, with this article we are going to discover the most beautiful and evocative bridges all around the region.
+If you think about it, bridges have a certain charm and are also a symbol of union: why not use this symbolism to give a special message to your loved one?

 Maybe the most famous bridge in Tuscany, the Devil’s Bridge (also called Ponte della Maddalena or Ponte del Diavolo) is for sure one of the most spectacular and photographed bridges of all.